RHFieldProductManagement/baremetal-ipi-lab/05-baremetal.md

 <img src="img/console-baremetal.png"/>

-Notice the range of details available including IPMI details!

-Let's move on and invesitgate [adding an additional worker in the next lab](https://github.com/RHFieldProductManagement/baremetal-ipi-lab/blob/master/06-addworker.md)!
+Notice the range of details available including IPMI details; you can click through the nodes and see the data that is being collected along with the state of the machines being represented in OpenShift.
+Let's move on and invesitgate [adding an additional worker in the next lab](https://github.com/RHFieldProductManagement/baremetal-ipi-lab/blob/master/06-addworker.md).